Direct debit: Malaysia

+Nigeria

+Direct debit in Nigeria, is powered principally by the Nigerian Interbank Settlement System (NIBSS) and Remita Payment Services Limited.

+NIBSS, which is the Nigerian Central Switch, is directly integrated to all banks in Nigeria but supports direct debit only on the major commercial bank payments route.
+NIBSS direct debit supports paper-based mandate authorization which is manually approved by the banks.
+They have subsequently launched API based direct debit payments which is being driven by some of the authorized payments providers (Paystack, Mono, etc.) and lending-as-a-service platforms (Lendsqr).

+Remita direct debit is paper based and requires that the payer or the merchant takes the mandate to their banks for processing.
+Remita is also integrated into some of the largest commercial banks for direct debit services.

+The Central Bank of Nigeria requires that every licensed bank and fintech provides direct debit services and are required to do this using the NIBSS payments rail.

 Australia

 In Australia, direct debit is performed through the direct entry system also known as BECS (Bulk Electronic Clearing System) or CS2, managed by the Australian Payments Network Limited.
 An account holder can authorise a company to collect direct debit payments, without notifying the bank, but direct debit is not available on all financial accounts.

 A common example of direct debit is authorising a credit card company to debit a bank account for the monthly balance.

 Many smaller companies do not have direct debit facilities themselves, and a third-party payment service must be used to interface between the biller and the customer's bank.
 For this a small charge (typically $1–2 per transaction, incorporated into the bill amount) is made by the payment service.

 Direct credit and debit instructions are only available to institutional customers.
 Direct credit instructions are used for payrolls and other large scale regular payments.
 Direct debit instructions are used by insurance companies, utilities and other large organisations which receive regular payments.
 Although governed by APCA rules, the actual exchanges of instructions occur through bilateral exchanges.
 There is no central "clearinghouse" for bulk direct entry payment instructions.